duniapay/oracles/README.md

 Object

-Transactions are basically a series of logs recording payments intents users on an account.
+Transactions are basically a series of logs recording payments intents on a user account.
 With this in mind, transactions contain information that can be used to identify who made the transaction, what the transaction was made on, and what's the current status of the transaction.

 A full transaction object looks like: